ActianCorp/actian-code-samples/jdbc/maven_example/README.md

 ### Requirements

- - JDK 1.8 (or later) installed
+ - JDK 1.8 (or later)
- - Apache Maven installed
+ - Apache Maven
  - Access to an existing Actian database (Ingres, Vector, Data Platform)

 If needed, see these pages to download and install the latest version of Apache Maven